Creating a Sequence

 And three.
 When creating a Mono

-from a CompletableFuture, which is also an implementation of CompletionStage, we have the choice of creating the Mono
+from a CompletableFuture, which also implements the interface CompletionStage, we have the choice of creating the Mono

 either eagerly or lazily.